 Intermediation and Competition in Search Markets: An Empirical Case Study

-This paper argues that intermediaries in decentralized markets can affect buyer welfare both directly, by reducing the expenses of buyers with high search cost but also indirectly, through a search-externality that affects the prices paid by those buyers that do not use intermediaries.
-These two effects are investigated in New York City’s trade waste market, where buyers can either search and haggle by themselves or through a waste broker.
-Combining elements from the empirical search and procurement-auction literatures, I construct and estimate a model for such a decentralized market.
-Results from the model show that intermediaries improve welfare and benefit buyers in both the broker and the search market.
+Intermediaries in decentralized markets can affect buyer welfare both directly, by reducing expenses for buyers with high search cost and indirectly, through a search-externality that affects the prices paid by buyers that do not use intermediaries.
+I investigate the magnitude of these effects in New York City’s trade-waste market, where buyers can either search by themselves or through a waste broker.
+Combining elements from the empirical search and procurement-auction literatures, I construct and estimate a model for a decentralized market.
+Results from the model show that intermediaries improve welfare and benefit buyers in both the broker and the search markets.

 Suggested Citation: Suggested Citation